agastyapatri/kdataset/ReadMe.md

 ## **Part 1: Generating a Text Corpus**
 I'm not aware of any text dataset which condenses all of Kendrick Lamar's verses.
 Before any RNN can be made, I need to collect all of his works into a single txt file.
 To keep things simple (and avoid any deviation from his lyrical style), I'm avoiding any of his features in other artists' songs.
-His oeuvre is considerably smaller than someone like, say, Jay-Z and it is stil to be seen if the smaller size of the text corpus won't result in generalization.
+His oeuvre is considerably smaller than someone like, say, Jay-Z and it is stil to be seen if the smaller size of the text corpus will result in poor  generalization.

 _Note: I'm not going to mention the websites I've scraped to obtain the text corpus.
 I haven't bothered to check if the websites I've used allow scraping._